department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/date.md

 ### Presumptive Service Connection

-In most cases, if we believe your disability is related to your military service—and we get your claim within 1 year of your separation from active service—then the effective date is the date then your problem first started.
+In most cases, if we believe your disability is related to your military service (known as a presumed service connection)—and we get your claim within 1 year of your separation from active service—then the effective date is the date your illness or injury first began.

-If we get your claim more than 1 year after your separation from active service, the effective date is when we get your claim or when your problem first started—whichever is later.
+If we get your claim more than 1 year after your separation from active service, the effective date is the date we got your claim or when your illness or injury first began—whichever is later.

 **Example 1**<br>
 Beth is a Veteran who separated from active service on September 30, 2013.
 Medical tests taken on April 15, 2014, showed she had hypertension (high blood pressure).

 Less than 3 months later, Beth filed a claim that we got on July 1, 2014.
 We concluded that her high blood pressure was related to her service.
-Because we got the claim less than 1 year after Beth separated from active service, the effective date was April 15, 2014—the date when her problem first started.
+Because we got the claim less than 1 year after Beth separated from active service, the effective date was April 15, 2014—the date when her illness first began.

 **Example 2**<br>
 Susan is a Veteran who ended her active service on September 30, 2013.
 Medical tests taken on April 15, 2014,  showed she had hypertension (high blood pressure).